Orion98MC/node_apns/README.md

 The connexion is on-demand and will only be active when a notification needs to be sent.
 After a first notification, it will stay opened until it dies.
 When it dies, a new notification will trigger the re-connexion.

-For everything to work nicely, you should you register for 'error' events (push.on('error', function() {...})) to prevent the node's runloop from throwing exceptions when they occur.
+For everything to work nicely, you should register for 'error' events (push.on('error', function() {...})) to prevent the node's runloop from throwing exceptions when they occur.

 ### Constructor